tesssun/Energy-Data-Analysis-Team-Hermione/README.md

 # Energy-Data-Analysis-Team-Hermione

-This is a research project focusing on predicting the wind power generation based on wind's speed and directions.
+This is a research project focusing on predicting the wind power generation based on wind's speed, directions and air pressure.

 Methods including:
 1. Gneralized Linear Model